landonb/nark/CONTRIBUTING.rst

    (*Note:* Rebasing is an intermediate Git skill, but you needn't be afraid.
-Just bear in mind that you should not rebase any branch that other developers are working on (which should not apply to your working branch, unless you are collaborating with others, which you're probably not).
+Just bear in mind that you should not rebase any branch that other developers are working on (which should not apply to your working branch, unless you are collaborating with others, which you are probably not).
 And know that ``git rebase --abort`` is your friend (though you might want to make a copy of your local working directory before rebasing, just to be safe; or at least make a new branch from the current ``HEAD``).)